njw0709/stitch/paper/paper.md

  - name: Leonard Davis School of Gerontology, University of Southern California, United States
    index: 2
 date: 30 October 2025
-bibliography: paper/paper.bib
+bibliography: paper.bib
 ---

 # Summary

 STITCH is a Python-based framework for linking diverse data sources across geospatial and temporal dimensions, enabling the enrichment of individual-level observational data with contextual and historical information.
-Primarily motivated to augment the Health and Retirement Study (HRS) [@University of Michigan:2], the largest ongoing nationally representative survey in the United States, with spatiotemporal data (e.g., air quality, weather, neighborhood characteristics), STITCH is designed to efficiently link large-scale spatiotemporal datasets to individual survey participants based on their reported geographic locations (e.g., census tract FIPS codes, ZIP codes).
+Primarily motivated to augment the Health and Retirement Study (HRS) [@universityofmichiganWelcomeHealthRetirement], the largest ongoing nationally representative survey in the United States, with spatiotemporal data (e.g., air quality, weather, neighborhood characteristics), STITCH is designed to efficiently link large-scale spatiotemporal datasets to individual survey participants based on their reported geographic locations (e.g., census tract FIPS codes, ZIP codes).
 It also supports the integration of participants’ residential histories, enabling accurate linkage of contextual data to periods of residence and relocation.
 Designed for local deployment, STITCH provides a reproducible and user-friendly solution for spatiotemporal data integration.

 # Statement of need